Tamal Bandyopadhyay

 Tamal Bandyopadhyay is an Indian business journalist, known for his weekly column on banking and finance Banker's Trust published in Business Standard, a leading Indian business daily.
 He had started this column in Mint, an Indian business daily by HT Media Ltd.

-He has authored five books namely HDFC Bank 2.0: From Dawn to Digital, From Lehman to Demonetization: A Decade of Disruptions, Reforms and Misadventures, Bandhan: The Making of a Bank, Sahara: The Untold Story and A Bank for the Buck.
-Bandhan : The Making of a Bank has been translated into Bengali.
+He has authored seven books namely HDFC Bank 2.0: From Dawn to Digital, From Lehman to Demonetization: A Decade of Disruptions, Reforms and Misadventures, Bandhan: The Making of a Bank, Sahara: The Untold Story and A Bank for the Buck, Pandemonium: The Great Indian Banking Tragedy, Roller Coaster: An Affair with Banking.
+Bandhan: The Making of a Bank has been translated into Bengali.

 Life and career

 A student of English literature (a postgraduate from Calcutta University), Tamal Bandyopadhyay began his career in journalism as a trainee journalist with Times of India, in Mumbai in 1985.
 Subsequently, he has worked with four national financial dailies: The Economic Times, Financial Express, Business Standard, and as a member of the founding team of Mint in February 2007, going on to serve as its deputy managing editor and later as a consulting editor till September 2018.
 Currently he is a consulting editor of Business Standard, a business daily where he served as deputy resident editor in Mumbai before joining Mint.

 He is also a senior adviser to Jana Small Finance Bank Before this stint, he was an adviser at Bandhan Bank from August 2014.

 Bandyopadhyay has been writing his weekly column Banker's Trust since February 2007.
 Between April and November 2011, he ran a 32-episode series on Bloomberg India TV, also called Banker's Trust, where senior central bankers, commercial bankers, and economists were interviewed every week.